bankfrick/webapi-docs/source/index.html.md

 Schemes: https

 <aside class="notice">
-Daily maintenance is scheduled between 23:00 and 00:00 (GMT+1), during which you may experience disruptions with the API service.
+Between 11:00 p.m. and 4:00 a.m.
+(GMT+1), daily maintenance is performed in the __test__ and __sandbox__ environments.
+During this period, interruptions of the API service may occur, but the API will not be continuously unavailable.
 </aside>

 ## OpenAPI Specification